How to plan a safe event

 - Get to know the area, who and what else is around it, the address, nearest cross streets, etc.

-- Understand all emergency and safety procedures.
+- Understand all emergency procedures.

 - Ask about events that are going on before and after your event.